neptune2/simpleDSTadjust/README.md

 However the simpleDSTadjust class version of time() has a char pointer argument instead of a time_t pointer.
 This is intended for obtaining the timezone abbreviation string.
 If the argument passed is NULL, there is no difference in functionality other than the DST adjustment.

-# Example

-## ntpTimedemo_DST

-An example is included that shows how to use the built-in LWIP sntp client to get the time from an NTP server and adjust for daylight saving time.
-This example shows how to write out the time in a 12 hour format, which could be easily adapted for a 24 hour format.
-It includes rules for US/Eastern (New York) and Australia/Eastern (Sydney) timezones which can be changes to other other country/city timezones.
-It also shows how to implement a timer to update the NTP time with an interval greater than 2 hours.